 If you find an app that you think is harmful, report it to us.
 Learn how to report bad apps.

-Important: If you download apps from unknown sources, your phone and personal information can be at risk.
+Important: If you download apps from unknown sources, your device and personal information can be at risk.

-- Your phone could get damaged or lose data.
+- Your device could get damaged or lose data.

 - Your personal information could be harmed or hacked.

-If you install apps from outside of Google Play, your phone can send Google information about those apps.
+If you install apps from outside of Google Play, your device can send Google information about those apps.